ziyuang/check-gradient/README.md

 # Check gradient
-A helper for checking the correctness of the analytical gradient of a function by comparing it with the empirical (numerical) gradient
+A helper for checking the correctness of the analytical gradient of a function by comparing it with the empirical (numerical) gradient.

 ## Usage